pedromfedricci/books-futures-explained/src/2_a_mental_model_for_futures.md

 about in the previous chapter and also explain why we take a deep dive into topics like trait objects and generators in the next few chapters.

-This is not the only way to model this since we're making assumtions on runtime specifics that can vary a great deal, but it's the way I found it easiest to build upon.
+This is not the only way to model this since we're making assumptions on runtime specifics that can vary a great deal, but it's the way I found it easiest to build upon.
 Finally, please note that the code itself is "pseudo-rust" due to the need for brevity and clarity.